benw408701/SecureCodingAssistant/index.md

 To install the Secure Coding Assistant in Eclipse, go to the Help menu and click on "Install New Software."
 The update site is http://bwprojects.org/SecureCodingPlugin (do not click the link, it only works in Eclipse).

-If you are planning on downloading the source code you will want to use Eclipse IDE for Java Developers 4.5.1 or later with the Plugin Development Environment (PDE) module loaded.
+If you are planning on downloading the source code you will want to use Eclipse IDE for Committers with the Plugin Development Environment (PDE) module loaded.

+### Version 2
+Version 2 development branch now available with work from Chen Li supporting "Design by Contract" and quick-correction feature on detected rules violations.

 ### Project Documentation
 The following additional project documentation is available at this time